jhades/ng2-webpack-minimal/README.md

 #ng2-webpack-minimal
 A minimal Angular 2 Webpack-based seed project.
 This is the simplest possible setup for getting started with Angular 2 and Webpack.
 Its ideal for use as a learning playground for quickly trying out an idea or building a component.

-Clone it and start using Angular 2 in seconds.
+Clone it and start using Angular 2 in seconds!

 ## SystemJs alternative